What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 SAP Integration Consultant, Spadoom AG

-The SAP BTP Cockpit is the web-based admin interface where you manage everything on SAP Business Technology Platform — global accounts, subaccounts, entitlements, users, services, and costs.
+The BTP Cockpit is where you manage everything on SAP Business Technology Platform: global accounts, subaccounts, entitlements, users, services, and costs.
 If you’re responsible for a BTP environment, this is where you spend most of your time.
+Getting comfortable with it early saves you a lot of headaches later.
+Trust me on this.

-This guide walks through the cockpit’s structure, what each section does, and the configuration patterns that prevent common admin mistakes.
+This guide walks through the cockpit’s structure, what each section does, and the configuration patterns that prevent the mistakes we see over and over.

 TL;DR: BTP adoption reached 55% among ASUG members in 2025, with 73% using it for S/4HANA transformation (Precisely, 2026).
 The BTP Cockpit is the central admin interface for managing global accounts, subaccounts, entitlements, security, and costs.
 Key areas: Account Explorer for hierarchy management, Service Marketplace for provisioning, Security for role-based access, and Usage Analytics for cost control.